loderunner/scrt/README.md

 # Output: Hello World
 ```

-## Listing all keys
+## Listing all secrets

 ```
 scrt list
 ```

-List all the keys in the store.
+List the keys of all the secrets in the store.

 ### Example

-List all the keys in the store, using implicit store configuration (configuration file or environment variables).
+List the keys of all the secrets in the store, using implicit store configuration (configuration file or environment variables).

 ```shell
 scrt list